skysync-project/skysync/README.md

 For `skysync_f`, we provide fine-grained timing measurements by enabling the `SEARCHING_TIME` macro (defined in `src/skysync-f/skysync_f_worker.cpp`).
 This separates the searching phase from the calculation phase.
 However, when conducting comparative benchmarks against other systems, this macro must be disabled to avoid introducing measurement overhead that could skew performance results.

+**Functional**: All local executables execute successfully and generate `*.patch` files in the directory of the old files.
+These files should be the same size as the new files.

+**Results Reproduced**: The local performance results reported in the paper can be reproduced by running the local executables executables with the provided datasets including Fig.3(c-f), 7-11 and 13.

 You can continue to run the HTTP server on one machine and the client on another.
-On the machine acting as the server (which holds the new file version), start the appropriate HTTP server.
+On the machine acting as the server (which holds the old file version), start the appropriate HTTP server.

 ```bash
 # Start the HTTP server